-When appropriate, we introduce PSHEE and Citizenship through other subjects, e.g. when teaching about local environmental issues in geography, we offer pupils the opportunity to explore who is responsible for the maintenance and upkeep of local parks.
-We also seek opportunities to discuss global citizenship where use of the Internet is a valuable resource.
-Where there is an overlap between the Programmes of Study for Religious Education and the aims of Citizenship, we teach aspects of PSHEE and Citizenship through our RE lessons.
+When appropriate, we introduce PSHE and citizenship through other subjects, e.g., when teaching about local environmental issues in geography, we offer pupils the opportunity to explore who is responsible for the maintenance and upkeep of local parks.
+We also seek opportunities to discuss global citizenship where use of the Internet is a valuable resource throughout other lessons, form time and assemblies.
+Where there is an overlap between the Programmes of Study for Religious Education and the aims of citizenship and PSHE, we teach aspects of PSHE through our RE lessons.
 Additional interventions will be provided to students who require more intensive, small group support.